Walter Murphy: 1976–1979: Private Stock years, breakthrough

 In college, Murphy's interests had included rock music, particularly that which was adapted from classical music, such as "Joy" by Apollo 100 and "A Lover's Concerto" by The Toys.
 Later, in 1976, he was writing a disco song for a commercial, when a producer gave him the idea of "updating classical music," which "nobody had done lately."
 He then recorded a demo tape of four songs: three were ordinary pop songs, while the fourth was a disco rendition of Beethoven's Fifth Symphony titled "A Fifth of Beethoven"—and mailed it to various record labels in New York City.
 Response was generally unimpressive, but "Fifth" caught the interest of Private Stock Records owner Larry Uttal.

 Murphy signed on to Private Stock and recorded the album A Fifth of Beethoven.
 The first single and title track, "A Fifth of Beethoven", was released on May 29, 1976.
 It was a hit, starting out at number 80 on the Billboard Hot 100 and eventually reaching number 1 within 19 weeks, where it stayed for one week.
+In Canada it was number 1 for 2 weeks.
 The single sold two million copies, while the album sold about 750,000 copies.
 The second single, a rendition of Nikolai Rimsky-Korsakov's "Flight of the Bumblebee" titled "Flight '76", was less successful, reaching only number 44 on the Hot 100 and number 35 in Canada.

 The single was initially credited to "Walter Murphy & The Big Apple Band" upon encouragement from Private Stock, who believed it would become a hit if credited to a group rather than an individual.
 However, two days following the record's release, Private Stock discovered the existence of another Big Apple Band (which promptly changed its name to Chic).
 As result, the record was later re-released and credited to "The Walter Murphy Band", then just "Walter Murphy".